koerding/testing/test.md

 | 2.
 Common Pitfalls and the Danger of P-Hacking | Discusses errors, biases, and the dangers of p-hacking in research. | **Activity:** After a brief discussion on pitfalls, use the p-hacking dataset activity to drive home the dangers. | Combination of the two examples: A researcher missing out due to incomplete review and another losing their job due to p-hacking. |
 | 3.
 The Power of Meta-Analyses and Crafting Your Review | Talks about meta-analyses' strengths and guides students to start their reviews. | **Activity:** Brief exploration of tools/databases, then students draft a mini literature review outline. | The debunking of the vaccine-autism myth through meta-analysis. |

-I hope this curriculum aligns with your vision!
-You can further customize the content and examples to best fit your audience and the specific nuances of neuroscience literature.

 # Discerning differences between hypothesis-generating (exploratory) and hypothesis-testing (confirmatory) research
 ### Table 1: 3-hour course